 This time last year, I was a FEMA employee working in the field of GIS.
-I was pondering at that time how to build a mobile GIS app that worked on an iPad or iPhone and could be deployed into the field with the Public Assistance teams (their current process involves paper and GPS units, and a lot of data entry done in hotel rooms).
+I was pondering at that time how to develop mobile GIS data collection software that worked on an iPad or iPhone and could be deployed into the field with the Public Assistance teams (their current process involves paper and GPS units, and a lot of data entry done in hotel rooms).
 This mobile app would need to be extremely easy to use, be able to feed data into a database, and the data be viewable on a live map.
 This was a challenging proposition, but one that excited me.

 After a lot of effort in database configuration and testing, it became clear that I needed to think outside of the box, as I had experimented with dozens of mobile GIS data collection software solutions currently on the market.
 It was at that point that a coworker recommended that I “check out Fulcrum.”